Advertiser Disclosure

 Hot Tip: A U.S. domestic nonstop flight on American Airlines comes with taxes and fees of just $5.60.
 If you cancel down the line, you only lose $5.60 — a small price to pay for flexibility!

-If you want to transfer your miles from BA to Iberia, sign up for an Iberia Plus account.
+For example, if you want to transfer Avios from BA to Iberia, sign up for an Iberia Plus account.
 To transfer, your Iberia account must be at least 90 days old and must have had points activity.

 Your Iberia Plus account must be 3 months old and have earned Avios to make a successful transfer from British Airways.
 Image Credit: British Airways

 Please note that redemption restrictions are subject to change.
-This article will be updated periodically to reflect any changes to British Airways redemptions.
+We’ll continue to update this article periodically to reflect changes to British Airways redemptions.

 Final Thoughts